-This carol that many of us have often times hummed is welsh in origin.
-To be more precise, the melody is welsh and originated in the 16th century where as the English lyrics are a recent 19th century addition.
+This carol that many of us have oftentimes hummed is Welsh in origin.
+To be more precise, the melody is welshed and originated in the 16th century whereas the English lyrics are a recent 19th-century addition.
 Wales is a beautiful little country situated in Great Britain.
-It’s bordered by the Irish sea to its north and west, and the Bristol channel to its south.
-A country of beautiful landscapes and pristine beaches, you’ll feel relaxed and at home here, amidst breath taking nature.
+It’s bordered by the Irish sea to its north and west, and the Bristol Channel to its south.
+A country of beautiful landscapes and pristine beaches, you’ll feel relaxed and at home here, amidst breathtaking nature.

-Noel which stands for Christmas in early modern English, is a carol of Cornish origins.
+Noel which stands for Christmas in early modern English is a carol of Cornish origins.
 Cornwall is another country situated in the United Kingdom surrounded by water bodies on three sides.
-The culture and history of Cornwall dates as far back as the pre-Roman times.
-Beaches, moorlands, towering cliffs and an over all aura of mystery and history makes this a great place to explore.
+The culture and history of Cornwall date as far back as pre-Roman times.
+Beaches, moorlands, towering cliffs, and an overall aura of mystery and history make this a great place to explore.

 This one is slightly unusual.
 While most of the carols originated in Europe or England this one was in Puerto Rico.
 This revelation shouldn’t have come as much of a shock since Feliz Navidad is essentially a Spanish carol.
 From spice, culture, beaches to tropical weather, Puerto Rico is definitely a place you need to be visiting.
 Especially if you have a party animal hidden within you.

 This popular carol that’s often associated with Christmas finds its origins in the great land of America.
 Published in the autumn of 1857, this carol was considered too racy to be sung by a children’s church choir.
 How far that fact is true is often debated, but none the less it makes for an interesting tit-bit.
 Well, what can be said about America that hasn’t already been said.
 A vast country with so many treasures, you’d easily spend months traveling and exploring its countryside.